nobidev/cilium/enterprise/fqdn-proxy/README.md

 The following files contain references to the semantic version of the codebase and should be up to date before the image or helm chart is published:

-- ./installation/Chart.yaml (run `make -C installation update-chart to update it base on the `VERSION` file in the root directory of the repository)
+- ./installation/Chart.yaml (run `make -C installation update-chart` to update it based on the `VERSION` file in the root directory of the repository)
 - ./installation/README.md (run `./installation/test.sh` to generate this file).

 ### Run Compatibility Tests